 Wearing a mouth guard is your child’s best defense against preventing facial and mouth injuries.

-Mouth guards provide protection to the upper teeth and can cushion a blow to the face, minimizing the risk of broken teeth and injuries to the soft tissues of the mouth and helping to prevent concussions.
+Mouth guards provide protection to the upper teeth and can cushion a blow to the face, minimizing the risk of broken teeth and injuries to the soft tissues of the mouth.
 They come in three forms: stock, “boil and bite,” and custom-fitted.